My Favorite Sportswear Companies

 Not a touch of silver, gold, bronze, fur, or faux ski resort patches are attached to their jackets or pants.
 This is a company serious about function, fit, and fashion.
 Norrona makes jackets in bright colors (baby blue or vivid greens with yellow zippers, purple with pink zippers, bright yellows and pinks with green stitching) so that all the different types of jackets can be layered and worn together.

 The Norrona color palette is similar to the bold colors of the Lily Pulitzer line – but the quality is so much better.
 For guys, Norrona offers bright blues, blacks, greens, fire reds and more.
-I bought my husband a bright blue down jacket this past winter and he’s a head turner with that jacket on.
+I bought my husband a bright blue jacket this past winter and he’s a head turner with that jacket on.

 Norrona was started by Jorgen Jorgensen, a Norwegian outdoor enthusiast who started making cotton clothing, canvas backpacks, and leather straps in 1929.
 Four generations later and still owned and managed by the same family, Norrona has expanded into all types of clothing for the outdoor sports enthusiast with the emphasis on function and fashion.